polymorphicshade/PolyAssistant.FramePack-Studio/README.md

 ## Current Features

-- **F1,Original and Video Extension Generations**: Run all in a single queue
+- **F1, Original and Video Extension Generations**: Run all in a single queue
 - **End Frame Control for 'Original' Model**: Provides greater control over generations
 - **Upscaling and Post-processing**
 - **Timestamped Prompts**: Define different prompts for specific time segments in your video
 - **Prompt Blending**: Define the blending time between timestamped prompts
-- **LoRA Support**: Works with most (all?) hunyuan LoRAs
+- **LoRA Support**: Works with most (all?)
+Hunyuan Video LoRAs
 - **Queue System**: Process multiple generation jobs without blocking the interface.
 Import and export queues.
-- **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file
+- **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file that can be imported later for similar generations.
+- **Custom Presets**: Allow quick switching between named groups of parameters.
+A custom Startup Preset can also be set.
-- **I2V and T2V**: Works with or without an input image to allow for more flexibility when working with standard LoRAs
+- **I2V and T2V**: Works with or without an input image to allow for more flexibility when working with standard Hunyuan Video LoRAs
-- **Latent Image Options**: When using T2V you can generate based on a black, white, green screen or pure noise image
+- **Latent Image Options**: When using T2V you can generate based on a black, white, green screen, or pure noise image

 ## Fresh Installation